-Key words: Mutation, Gamma rays, Sesame, Variability
+Keywords: Mutation, Gamma rays, Sesame, Variability

-1. INRODUCTION
+1. INTRODUCTION

 Sesame (Sesamum indicum L., 2n = 26) is a very ancient oilseed crop grown next to groundnut, rapeseed and mustard in India.
 It belongs to the order Tubiflorae, family Pedaliaceae.
-It is basically considered a crop of tropical and sub-tropical regions, but it also spread to the temperate parts of the world.
-Africa has been considered to be the primary centre of origin of sesame and it spread early through West Asia to India, China and Japan, which themselves became secondary distribution centers (Weiss, 1983).
-Sesame is a self-pollinated crop with an average cross pollination to the extent of 4 to 5 per cent.
-However, the amount of out crossing ranges from 0 to 50 per cent depending upon the pressure of pollinating agents, whereas wind plays no part in natural cross pollination.
+It is basically considered a crop of tropical and sub-tropical regions, but it has also spread to the temperate parts of the world.
+Africa has been considered to be the primary centre of origin of sesame, and it spread early through West Asia to India, China and Japan, which themselves became secondary distribution centres (Weiss, 1983).
+Sesame is a self-pollinated crop with an average cross-pollination to the extent of 4 to 5 per cent.
+However, the amount of outcrossing ranges from 0 to 50 per cent depending upon the pressure of pollinating agents, whereas wind plays no part in natural cross-pollination.
 Sesame is one of the oldest oilseed crops from which oil was extracted by the ancient Hindus, which was used for certain ritual purposes (Weiss, 1983).

-World sesame seed production is estimated at around 4.8 million tonnes with countries viz., Myanmar, India, China, Tanzania, Sudan, Ethiopia, Nigeria, Burkina Faso, Uganda and Niger accounting for over 80% of the production (Anon., 2023a).
+World sesame seed production is estimated at around 4.8 million tonnes, with countries, viz.
+Myanmar, India, China, Tanzania, Sudan, Ethiopia, Nigeria, Burkina Faso, Uganda and Niger account for over 80% of the production (Anon., 2023a).
 In 2023-24, India produced an estimated 850 thousand metric tonnes of sesame.
-India ranks third in sesame production in world (Anon., 2023b).
-Gujarat produced an estimated 133885 metric tonnes of sesame in 2023-24.
-In Gujarat major sesame producing districts are Junagadh (26994 ton), Surendranagar (25189 ton), Morbi (17915 ton) and Amreli (9170 ton) (Anon., 2023c).
+India ranks third in sesame production in the world (Anon., 2023b).
+Gujarat produced an estimated 133885 tonnes of sesame in 2023-24.
+In Gujarat, major sesame-producing districts are Junagadh (26994 ton), Surendranagar (25189 ton), Morbi (17915 ton) and Amreli (9170 ton) (Anon., 2023c).

 Mutation breeding is an unavoidable method to rectify specific defects by creating desirable genetic variation using chemical or physical mutagens (Chaudhary et al., 2019).
 Alpha, beta, protons, neutrons, gamma rays, and X-rays are examples of ionizing radiations.
 Because of their shorter wavelength and higher penetration capacity, gamma rays are frequently used for mutation research (Khin, 2006).
-Moreover, chemical mutagens such sodium azide, N-Ethyl-N-nitrosourea (ENU), and Ethyl Methane Sulphonate (EMS) exhibit both beneficial and detrimental effects on the populations that have undergone mutations (Mohd-Yusoff et al., 2015).
+Moreover, chemical mutagens such as sodium azide, N-Ethyl-N-nitrosourea (ENU), and Ethyl Methane Sulphonate (EMS) exhibit both beneficial and detrimental effects on the populations that have undergone mutations (Mohd-Yusoff et al., 2015).
 A popular mutagen for mutant breeding that pairs with T rather than C is called EMS.
 According to Rafi et al. (2016), the mispairing causes deletions and rearrangements in addition to G/C to A/T transitions.
 Induced mutations with ionizing radiation and chemical mutagens offer desired phenotypic as well as genotypic effects, which can be further harnessed through recombination breeding or as such (Flibotte et al., 2010).

 Plant mutations can be caused by gamma rays, an ionizing physical mutagen.
 One method of increasing plant genetic variety is to induce plants via gamma-ray irradiation.
 Micro mutation or moderate doses of gamma-ray irradiation have less of an impact on changes in the quantitative characteristics of plants and chromosomes than macro mutation caused by high doses of gamma-ray irradiation.
 Mutagenic therapy can be used to cause mutations in plant reproductive organs, including seeds, stem cuttings, pollen, roots, rhizomes, tissue culture, and others, in order to create genetic variety.